By USA specialist Natalie

 Today, as you walk down the strip, the bright lights and neon signs haven’t faded.
 Live music plays in its clubs and bars every evening.
 For me, the joy of Beale Street is picking and choosing which venues to sample based on the music playing or the atmosphere they exude.
 Perhaps the best-known is the original B.B.
 King’s Blues Club, opened by the music legend himself.

 Extend your musical journey to Austin, Texas

 A short flight from New Orleans, Nashville or Memphis gets you to Austin, the ‘live music capital of the world’.
-Like the Deep South cities, music is ingrained into everyday life here.
+Like the American South cities, music is ingrained into everyday life here.
 There are more than 100 live music venues in the city, from intimate bars to lively clubs.
-Head out to breakfast or lunch and any cafe, bar or restaurant will have someone performing live music, whether it’s a school choir, a casual guitarist or a professional jazz band.
+Head out to breakfast or lunch and any café, bar or restaurant will have someone performing live music, whether it’s a school choir, a casual guitarist or a professional jazz band.

 But I find Austin also has a younger, more bohemian feel that’s more akin to London’s Shoreditch.
 The city’s slogan is ‘keep Austin weird’, and as you walk around you’ll notice that people march to the beat of their own drum.
 There’s no conformity here, only individualism, creativity and innovation.
 It’s the opposite of old fashioned.